Senate Democrats assail Trump's $16B bailout for farmers

 "This Administration's chaotic trade agenda has irreparably harmed farmers, on top of the market instability and extreme weather challenges they already face," Stabenow wrote in the letter signed by 14 other Democratic senators, including Senate Minority Leader Chuck Schumer, of New York.

 The agency has set aside nearly $16 billion under MFP for the current crop year, up from the $12 billion inaugural edition for 2018 crops.
-The agency has paid farmers nearly $6.7 billion so far in first installments.
-The states collecting the highest overall totals so far — more than 60% of the total funds — are Iowa, Illinois, Minnesota, Texas, and Kansas.
+The agency has paid farmers over $6.8 billion so far in first installments.
+According to the USDA, the states collecting the highest overall totals as of Tuesday — more than 60% of the total funds — are Iowa, Illinois, Minnesota, Texas, and Kansas.

+A separate analysis by the American Farm Bureau Federation released later Tuesday backed up the USDA's assertion the dollars have flowed mostly to the Midwest, even though the per-acre rates are higher in parts of the South.
+The Farm Bureau report said that's because most of the acres planted in crops that are eligible for MFP payments are planted in the Midwest.
+The group did not address the Democratic senators' claim that the formula is unfair.

-The agency is expected to approve second installments in the next few weeks and could release a final round in January if trade woes persist.
+The USDA is expected to approve second installments in the next few weeks and could release a final round in January if trade woes persist.

 An Associated Press analysis in July found that many large farming operations had no trouble circumventing the program's payment caps.
 A separate AP analysis last month showed how a farming business owned by West Virginia Gov. Jim Justice — a billionaire who's the richest man in his state — collected the maximum of $125,000 then allowed under the program.